The Major Forex Currency Pairs

 AUD/USD

 AUD/USD reflects Australian economic conditions and commodity price trends against US economic performance.
 The Reserve Bank of Australia’s interest rate decisions, Australian employment and inflation data, and Chinese economic data all influence the pair.
-China is Australia’s largest trading partner, so a slowdown in Chinese manufacturing or demand for commodities directly affects Australian exports and therefore the AUD.
+China has been Australia’s largest trading partner for many years, making Chinese economic data particularly important for AUD.

 The pair is most active during the Sydney and Tokyo sessions and the early London open.
 It tends to perform well in risk-on environments and weaken during global risk aversion.
-Traders who follow iron ore, gold, or coal prices will find those markets provide leading context for AUD/USD direction.
+Traders who follow iron ore, gold, or coal prices will find those markets provide additional market context for AUD/USD direction.

 USD/CAD

-USD/CAD, called the loonie, is closely tied to the price of crude oil.
-Canada exports approximately 3 to 4 million barrels of oil per day, making energy prices a significant driver of Canadian economic health and CAD valuation.
+USD/CAD, called the loonie, is strongly influenced by the price of crude oil.
+Canada exports approximately 3 to 4 million barrels of oil per day, making energy prices an important driver of Canadian economic health and CAD valuation.
 When crude oil prices rise, USD/CAD typically falls as the Canadian dollar strengthens.
 When oil prices fall, USD/CAD typically rises.

 Bank of Canada policy decisions, Canadian employment data, and trade balance figures also move the pair.
 The close economic relationship between the US and Canada means the pair can be less volatile than other majors during periods when both economies are moving in the same direction, but US-Canada trade policy developments, including tariff changes, can produce sharp short-term moves.